TomNong/learningpal_api/readme.md

   2. Math equation detection in a single image API
   3. Using above two API to achieve problem sheet auto grading

-## For usage of Handwritten math equation recognition API
+## For Usage of Handwritten math equation recognition API
 You can use provided image to test.
 If you want to change the image for testing, please replace the IMG_NAME in image_sender.py to the image that you put in the same directory.